opencog/docker/indigo/animation/README.md

 ================================

-Demo of controlling basic facial animations with the Hanson Robotics Dmitry blender head.
-Running this container will start the Dmitry head in animation mode, and then print a short menu of suggested animations to try out.
+Demo of controlling basic facial animations with the Hanson Robotics Arthur blender head.
+Running this container will start the Arthur head in animation mode, and then print a short menu of suggested animations to try out.
 Facial expressions include 'happy', 'sad', 'surprised' and 'angry'.
 The animations are started and stopped using ROS messages.
 See